mvexel/makeyourfirstmap/README.md

 # Make Your First Map

-I use this to teach people how to make web maps using simple tools.
+I use this to teach people how to make web maps using simple, free and open tools.

 ## Slides